Airlines scramble to rejig schedules amid U.S. 5G rollout concerns | Business

 Airlines scramble to rejig schedules amid U.S. 5G rollout concerns

 Despite an announcement by AT&T and Verizon that they would pause the 5G rollout near airports, several airlines still canceled flights or switched aircraft models.
-Others said more cancellations were likely unless the FAA issued new formal guidance in the wake of the wireless announcements.
-"While this is a positive development toward preventing widespread disruptions to flight operations, some flight restrictions may remain," Delta Air Lines said.
+Late Tuesday, the FAA began updating its guidance on which airports and aircraft models would be affected, in a move expected to dramatically lessen the impact of the nearly 1,500 notices of 5G restrictions issued by the regulator.

-The world's largest operator of the Boeing 777, Dubai's Emirates, said it would suspend flights to nine U.S. destinations from Jan.
+The world's largest operator of the Boeing 777, Dubai's Emirates, said earlier it would suspend flights to nine U.S. destinations from Jan.
 19, the planned date for the deployment of 5G wireless services.
-Emirates flights to New York's JFK, Los Angeles, and Washington DC will continue to operate.
+Emirates flights to New York's JFK, Los Angeles and Washington DC will continue to operate.

-Japan's two major airlines, All Nippon Airways, and Japan Airlines said they would curtail Boeing 777 flights.
-ANA said it was canceling or changing the aircraft used on some U.S. flights.
-JAL said it would not use the 777 on U.S. mainland routes "until safety is confirmed," according to a notice to passengers reported by airline publication Skift.

 The airlines said they were acting in response to a notice from Boeing that 5G signals may interfere with the radio altimeter on the 777, leading to restrictions.
 A spokesman for Boeing had no immediate comment.